 In Years 3 and 4 pupils are introduced to the grammatical functions of different types of word and they begin to explore how sentences are constructed.
 The emphasis will be in the grammatical labelling (the naming of parts of speech) and on discovering and experimenting with their function, i.e. what words can be made to do.
 Explicit teaching of a wider range of punctuation marks occurs and this is reflected by their use in pupils' writing.
 However, care should be taken that punctuation is taught within the context of what is being read and what the pupils need to use in their own writing.
-Therefore, children should be introduced to an explicit use of punctuation and then guided to see its use in action in text.
+Therefore, children should be https://oliprimaryschool-my.sharepoint.com/personal/m_chute_oliprimaryschool_co_uk/Documents/GOVERNORS/MINUTES CURRENT AND PREVIOUS YEAR/2023 to 2024/11 FGB 3.7.2024/English policy introduced to an explicit use of punctuation and then guided to see its use in action in text.